Doctor of Ministry (DMin)

 The Abbey

-This is the start of DMIN studies at Calvin Seminary.
+This is the start of DMin studies at Calvin Seminary.
 The Abbey is focused on three objectives.
 First, it is the orientation to the DMin program itself.
 Second, it is a time of introduction to peers who are beginning the same program at the same time.
 And finally, it is a reflective time of self assessment and individual contextual analysis.
 Students will be expected to start the process of unraveling their ministry questions on conversation with others.

 Ethnography